moondance-labs/tanssi-docs/learn/appchains/tx-fees.md

 Broadly speaking, weight refers to the execution time it takes to validate a block, measured in picoseconds.
 Weight is divided into two separate variables:

 - **`refTime`** - corresponds to the weight associated with computation time and database reads/writes
 - **`proofSize`** - corresponds to the weight associated with the size of the Proof-Of-Validity (or PoV for short).
-The PoV is associated with the relevant state of a transaction, and it is what the Appchain block producer shares with the relay chain validator to get its block finalized as part of the [Appchain transaction flow](/learn/appchains/overview/#appchain-transaction){target=\_blank}
+The PoV is associated with the relevant state of a transaction, and it is what the Tanssi Appchain block producer shares with the relay chain validator to get its block finalized as part of the [Appchain transaction flow](/learn/appchains/overview/#appchain-transaction){target=\_blank}

 To find the weights for all function calls, they are benchmarked in a system with reference hardware, and the approximate values of `refTime` and `proofSize` are set.
 This process is repeated for all function calls that consume blockspace and affect the PoV.